vishandi/tp/docs/UserGuide.md

 * If TIME is not specified, it will be considered as a full-day event starting from 00:00.
 * If TIME is specified but not DURATION, the DURATION will be defaulted to 2 hours.
 * If DURATION is specified, TIME also needs to be specified.
-* DATE should be a valid DATE in "YYYY-MM-DD" format, and **YYYY must be between 2000-2100**
+* DATE should be a valid DATE in "YYYY-MM-DD" format, and **YYYY must be between 2000-2100**.
-* TIME should be in "HH:MM" format
+* TIME should be in "HH:MM" format.
 * DURATION, if provided, should be in one of the following formats (not case-sensitive):

 | Value  | Duration          | Example |